 I am not the biggest fan of gatekeepers in any form.
 I like my creative control, I like my creativity as the ultimate act of rebellion and full self expression.
 Having said that, I know that you might be one of the people out there that do want the traditional publishing deal and are going about it with full force.
 In this case, there may be times when the vicious industry will break your heart.

 What I need to say to you, dear writer, is don’t let it get you down.

 3) Build a business around your craft.

 I often ask people in coaching with me this question: name one writer you know that makes money simply from books.
-With a 99% success rate, I can usually point out that the author they tell me about or think about has some other means of sustainable income that they didn’t think about.
+I can usually point out that the author they tell me about or think about has some other means of sustainable income that they didn’t think about.

 I know this way of making a living from your writing is not “the dream” and it’s not the vision of what you have in your mind of what a “real writer” looks like, but to be honest, you just have to get over it because for now, having that additional thing will be what keeps you afloat as a writer and that’s just how the world works at the moment until you get to a stage where you’re famous enough to choose otherwise.

 The idea that you can make millions from one or two books and will never have to work again is a fantasy.
 The book will become the anchor for a vast web of alternative money sources, but not the be-all and end all.
 And so, if your book sales are pocket money at the moment doesn't mean you're a failure, it just means you need to expand, repurpose, or use the impact/influence/opportunities that writing a book provides you.

 In writing and making money is that there are no guarantees, but it will only ever work if you do.